syafuso/syafuso.github.io/_posts/2017-06-02-review-top-military-watches.markdown

 {% include product-rating.html content="Overall Rating:7.75, Durability:5, Functionality:6, Ease of Use:10, Readability:10" %}
 <p class="product-image"><img src="/images/posts/wargame-theory-review-best-military-watch-4.jpg" alt="Seiko Stainless Steel Watch"></p>

 __THE GOOD__ Quartz precision on a platform trusted by military members.
 High quality timekeeping and features illuminated hands for easy reading in the day or night.
-It’s hardlex mineral window is very impact resistant and can withstand a few punches.
+It’s proprietary Hardlex mineral window features the best in class impact resistance and scratch resistance for its type.

 __THE BAD__ With 100m water resistance, it is inevitable that the SNZG15 will be rated lower than the other watches listed here in terms of durability.